 Feel free to use this History of Blogging Timeline on your site

-Personal blogging has transitioned into professional blogging, which businesses use to achieve their marketing goals and to monetize through advertisements of relevant products and services on their blogs.
+Personal blogging has transitioned into professional blogging which businesses use to achieve their marketing goals and to monetize through advertisements of relevant products and services on their blogs.

-The popularity of vlogs and podcasts suggests that blogging is here to stay for the long haul.
+The popularity of vlogs and podcasts suggest that blogging is here to stay for the long haul.
 The channels or methods might change, but people will always write on topics they are passionate about and continue to share them with audiences.